The 34-Ton Bat: Reviews

 As of November, 2013 the book had not been widely reviewed in national media outlets, however the notable reviewers who had reviewed the book praised it for Rushin's approach to the subject matter as well as for his entertaining prose.

 "The 34-Ton Bat"-named for the enormous, 120-foot-tall bat that leans against the Louisville Slugger Museum in Louisville, Ky.-is full of bits of information that will give even the most knowledgeable fan a new understanding of the game and of those who have played it.
 'Material culture' is the academic term for the study of physical objects as a means of getting at larger truths and understanding historical turning points.
 It is exactly what anthropologists and archaeologists have long done, as they coax conclusions from shards of pottery and projectile points.
 In recent years, popular authors have taken a page from this playbook and given us, among other titles, Neil MacGregor's "A History of the World in 100 Objects," Harold Holzer's "The Civil War in 50 Objects" and Tom Standage's "A History of the World in 6 Glasses."
 Now veteran Sports Illustrated writer and columnist Steve Rushin has applied this notion to baseball by rummaging through the attic of the national pastime and telling its story through objects as central as the bat and ball and even humbler elements-including the primitive steel cups fashioned to protect the "family jewels" and ballpark urinals, a necessity made all the more urgent because of the oceans of beer consumed at ballparks."

 "It's become a cliché to say everything has a story, but in baseball, you could make the argument that everything really does.
 Even the baseball itself is a story -- one of geography and symbolism -- an almost holy relic of American culture.
 Sportswriter Steve Rushin tells the story of these objects in his latest book, The 34-Ton Bat."

-"...Rushin, a veteran Sports Illustrated scribe, takes the eyes-wide-open feel of a kid entering the a big-league ballpark for the first time.
-Before he gets into the baseball-shaped grenade invented before WWI or the history of baseball caps, he reverently tells of his catcher-grandfather's one single game in the major leagues in 1926.
-A real delight."

 "In an unhurried manner not unlike a leisurely afternoon game, author Steve Rushin wanders through the fields of baseball, passing through locker rooms and outfields, touching upon every object in between.
 In doing that, Rushin delights trivia buffs with little-known knowledge and a wicked sense of humor.
 Such uncommon tidbits will also appeal to baseball fans who are already nuts for stats, history, and the minutiae of America's Pastime.
 And if that's you, then this unique and fun book is one you'll want to catch soon.
 The glorious 2013 baseball season may be behind us, but "The 34-Ton Bat" can keep you company until the defending champs step up to the plate in spring training."